Remembering the Rio Games: 5 stories worth more than goldWritten by Subby Szterszky

 Houry Gebeshian is an American woman of Armenian heritage who competes for Armenia in gymnastics.
 In her late twenties, she’s about a decade past her prime in a sport dominated by teenagers.
 But she also faces a second roadblock to her progress as an athlete.
 Her opportunities to train are severely limited by the demands of her day job – or more accurately, her night job.

 Gebeshian works as a physician’s assistant on the labour and delivery floor of a Cleveland hospital.
-She does 16-hour night shifts and 24-hour weekend shifts delivering babies, and then hits the gym to train whenever she can.
+She does 16-hour night shifts and 24-hour weekend shifts delivering babies, and then hits the gymnasium to train whenever she can.
 Her athletic career is entirely self-funded and self-coached.

 As it turned out, Gebeshian didn’t reach the podium in Rio.
-Nevertheless, her mature approach to pursuing her dreams – to say nothing of the life-giving work she’s chosen as her main calling – surely make her efforts shine much brighter than any medal.
+Nevertheless, her mature approach to pursuing her dreams – to say nothing of the life-giving work she’s chosen as her main calling – surely make her efforts shine brighter than any medal.

 Refugee Olympic athletes